APKA-llc/BumpApp/README.md

 # BumpApp

 ## Steps for Setting Up React Native Enviornment
 1) Clone this project onto a VS Code project.
-From, run `npm start` to start the server.
 2) In the VSCode terminal for the project, run `npm install` to install npm.
 2) Also, in the VSCode Terminal, install expo-cli:
 - On Mac run: `sudo npm i -g expo-cli`